-Radical had the opportunity to meet several Iranian believers whose conversion stories included a faithful believer who dared to share Christ with them.
+Radical had the opportunity to meet several Iranian believers whose conversion stories included a faithful friend and believer who dared to share Christ with them.
 As they went about their everyday lives, these brothers and sisters looked for opportunities to talk about the hope that they had found in Christ.
 For them, sharing Christ with people who are still walking in darkness is worth the risk.

 Different from the Rest

-Arash* credits a college friend for introducing him to Jesus.
+Arash* credits a faithful college friend for introducing him to Jesus.
 As Arash worked in a bookstore during his time in college, he noticed how one of his coworkers seemed very different from the rest.
 “She was really kind and very peaceful,” he said.

 His coworker encouraged Arash and went out of her way to be nice to him.
 He wondered what it was about this friend that made her so happy.

 Several years later Arash found himself back at home serving his family after his father had a terrible accident that left him paralyzed.
 He was surprised to receive a phone call from his old coworker who wanted to check in on his dad.
 She promised to pray to Jesus for his dad and said her church would pray as well.

 The next day, Arash’s father walked.
 As Arash told his friend what had happened, she explained to him that God is a loving father who desires to have a relationship with his children.
 She introduced Arash to a TV program where he could learn more about Jesus, and soon Arash repented and believed.